basho/basho_docs/content/riak/kv/2.2.6/developing/data-types/gsets.md

 # The value fetched from Riak is always immutable, whereas the "dirty
 # value" takes into account local modifications that have not been
 # sent to the server.
 For example, where the call above would return
-# frozenset(['Toronto', 'Hamilton', 'Ottawa']), the call below would
+# frozenset(['Transaction a', 'Transaction b']), the call below would
 # return frozenset([]).

 gset.value

 # To fetch the value stored on the server, use the call below.
 Note
-# that this will clear any unsent additions or deletions.
+# that this will clear any unsent additions.
 gset.reload()
 ```